| |

 Republican.
 Newspaper

-editor-publisher, columnist; candidate in primary for California
+editor-publisher, columnist; candidate for California

 state assembly, 1936; delegate to Republican National Convention